pingcap/docs-tidb-operator/en/pd-recover.md

 3. After the PVC is deleted, increase the capacity of the PD cluster to one Pod:

-    Use the following command to set the value of `spec.pd.replicas` to `1`:
+    Execute the following command to set the value of `spec.pd.replicas` to `1`:

     {{< copyable "shell-regular" >}}